MicrosoftDocs/azure-dev-docs/articles/python/walkthrough-tutorial-authentication-02.md

 ## Integrated authentication with managed identity

-Many Azure services, like Storage and Key Vault, are integrated with Microsoft Entra such that when you authenticate the application with Microsoft Entra ID using a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview), it's automatically authenticated with other connected resources.
+Many Azure services, like Storage and Key Vault, are integrated with Microsoft Entra such that when an application authenticates with Microsoft Entra ID using a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview), it's automatically authenticated with other connected resources.
 Authorization for the identity is handled through [role-based access control (RBAC)](/azure/role-based-access-control/role-assignments-steps) and occasionally through other access policies.

 This integration means that you never need to handle any Azure-related credentials in your app code and those credentials never appear on developer workstations or in source control.
 Furthermore, any handling of keys for third-party APIs and services is done entirely at run time, thus keeping those keys secure.